fperucic/treant-js/README.md

 </pre>

 Treant-js is an SVG based JS library for drawing tree diagrams.
-It relies on Raphael and jQuery for handling SVG and animations.
+It relies on Raphael for handling SVG and animations.

 For Docs, Examples, and everything else see: http://fperucic.github.io/treant-js